Terah: Biblical narrative

 Terah is mentioned in Genesis 11:26–27, Joshua 24:2, and 1 Chronicles 1:17–27 of the Hebrew Bible and Luke 3:34–36 in the New Testament.
 Terah is mentioned in Genesis 11:26–32 as a son of Nahor, the son of Serug, descendants of Shem.
-He is said to have had three sons: Abram (better known by his later name Abraham), Haran, and Nahor II.
+He is said to have had three sons: Abram (better known by his later name Abraham), Haran, and Nahor II, and one daughter: Sarai (better known by her later name Sarah).
 The family lived in Ur of the Chaldees.
-One of his grandchildren was Lot, whose father, Haran, had died at Ur.
+His grandchildren were Lot, Milcah and Iscah, whose father, Haran, had died at Ur.

-In the Book of Joshua, in his final speech to the Israelite leaders assembled at Shechem, Joshua recounts the history of God's formation of the Israelite nation, beginning with "Terah the father of Abraham and Nahor, [who] lived beyond the Euphrates River and worshiped other gods."
+In the Book of Joshua, in his final speech to the Israelite leaders assembled at Shechem, Joshua recounts the history of God's formation of the Israelite nation, beginning with "Terah the father of Abraham and Nahor, who lived beyond the Euphrates River and worshiped other gods."
 Terah is also mentioned in a biblical genealogy given in 1 Chronicles.

 In the Genesis narrative, Terah took his family and left Ur to move to the land of Canaan.
 Terah set out for Canaan but stopped in the city of Haran along the way, where he died.